-Students, educators and other language proficient professionals interested in enhancing their employment opportunities or seeking a career in translation and interpreting, check out the courses below.
+For educators, undergraduate students, and other language proficient individuals interested in enhancing their employment opportunities or seeking a career in translation and interpreting:

 • Are you a language educator who has been asked to interpret in an educational setting?

 • Do you feel that you have the advanced language proficiency necessary to interpret but lack the practical skills to do it effectively?